How to Choose Your Wedding Photographer – Getting the Best Photography to Suit Your Needs

 Photographic Style & Approach

-Do you require natural shots of the day as it unfolds or a more traditional approach with an emphasis on posed photos?
+Do you require natural shots of the day as it unfolds, or a more traditional approach emphasising posed photos?

 Think about which wedding photography style appeals to you, then Google it for examples: